 An account owner may control more than one account.
 In this case, each account corresponds to a pair (account_owner, sub_account).
 The sub-account is an optional bitstring which helps distinguish between the different sub-accounts of the same owner.

 An account on the ledger is identified by its address, which is derived from the principal ID and sub-account identifier.

 In this context, you can think of principal identifiers as a rough equivalent to the hash of a user’s public key for Bitcoin or Ethereum.
 You use the corresponding secret key to sign messages and therefore authenticate to the ledger canister and operate on the principal’s account.
-Canisters can also have accounts in the ledger canister, but the related details are beyond the scope of this document.
+Canisters can also have accounts in the ledger canister, but currently the functionality of such accounts is limited.
 The ledger canister is initialized using administrative operations that are internal to the Internet Computer.
 As part of the initialization process, the canister is created with the set of accounts and associated ICP token balances.

 There are three operations that can change the internal state of the ledger canister:

 All operations are recorded as transactions in the ledger canister.

 The ledger maintains the transactions as a hashed blockchain.
 As state changes are recorded, each new transaction is placed in a block and assigned a unique index.
 The entire chain is regularly authenticated by signing the latest chain link.
 The signature used to authenticate the chain can be verified by any third party who has access to the root public key of the Internet Computer.
 Specific transactions can be retrieved by querying the ledger.